fraiori0/infomax-sbdr/resources/models/cifar10/vgg_sigmoid_logand_/1/notes.md

-- and with a bias of 1, used with the flo estimator without exponentiation (i.e., like a log cancels out)
+- bias 1e-2
+- double layer negpmi head
+- log-canceled FLO (we use logand with the "modified" FLO, without the exp, so we don't even do the log)

+## CIFAR10

+## CIFAR100